dotMavriQ/minimal-mistakes/README.md

 * Correctly link to Lidmake in footer.
 * Frightening update of everything in Ruby, things such as Awesome-fonts are old et.c. et.c.

+## DOTSITES - BETA

+* Create some sort of sync between posts from main git to beta.
+* Complete theme structure, all of it.
+* Integrate StackEdit

 ## DOTSITES - DOTTER

 * Install Mastodon on GERTY